YYogendra121/NFT-based-digital-certificate/README.md

 Transparency: Anyone can check the authenticity of an NFT-based certificate by inspecting the blockchain record.
 This ensures transparency and trust between issuers and recipients.
 Decentralization: By using blockchain, NFT-based certificates are decentralized, meaning they don’t rely on a central authority (like a university or organization) to manage and verify credentials.
 This helps reduce reliance on intermediaries and makes the system more scalable.
 Environmental Impact: While some may worry about the environmental impact of blockchain technology, solutions like Ethereum 2.0 (which uses Proof of Stake instead of Proof of Work) are addressing these concerns, making it more sustainable.
+How It Works (Tech Overview):
+Minting the Certificate:
+When a certificate is issued, a smart contract on a blockchain (such as Ethereum or Polygon) is triggered to mint a new NFT for the recipient.
+The NFT is given a unique identifier, and the metadata associated with it (such as the recipient's name, date, and certificate details) is stored.
+Storing Metadata:
+Metadata associated with the certificate is typically stored on decentralized storage networks like IPFS (InterPlanetary File System) or Arweave.
+This ensures that the certificate details (such as images or documents) remain immutable and accessible.
+Verification:
+Anyone can verify the authenticity of the certificate by checking its details on the blockchain.
+By using the unique token ID, they can ensure that the certificate was issued by the correct authority and has not been altered.
+Transferability:
+The recipient of the certificate can transfer ownership of the NFT (the certificate) to others, but the original record of issuance remains intact and publicly verifiable.